Mortgage rates drift lower as investors worry about pandemic

 “The administration has signaled its willingness to create an environment to foster homeownership, especially for first-time home buyers,” he said.
 “In addition to low interest rates, we can anticipate there will be many bonus programs available until inflation passes 2 percent per year.”

-Bankrate.com, which puts out a weekly mortgage rate trend index, found that nearly half the experts it surveyed predict that rates will move lower in the coming week.
-James Sahnger, a mortgage planner at C2 Financial, is one who is predicting that rates will fall.
+Bankrate.com, which puts out a weekly mortgage rate trend index, found nearly half the experts it surveyed predict rates will move lower in the coming week.
+James Sahnger, a mortgage planner at C2 Financial, is one who is predicting rates will fall.

 “The froth on the 10-year Treasury has come off a bit after peaking at 1.18 percent two weeks ago after a quick run-up of 26 basis points in just a week earlier,” he said.
 “Stocks have been selling off a bit, with the torrid exception of GameStop.
 As money has left stocks, bonds have been the beneficiary and rates have improved. … Look for rates to drift a little lower as stocks should continue to do the same.”